 Depending on the season, you might be able to catch not only the Atami sakura blossoms, but also the famous plum blossoms!
 These sweet, fragrant flowers come into bloom in early to mid-February as well, and the Atami Plum Garden is a popular scenic spot to see these beauties.

-Also, as Atami is a spa town, don't miss the chance to soak in soothing onsen waters before your trip back to Tokyo!
+Also, as Atami is a hot spring town, don't miss the chance to soak in soothing onsen waters before your trip back to Tokyo!

 *Prices and options mentioned are subject to change.